konraddj/DHCP-Log-Automation-Reporting-Tool/readme.md

-# Infrastructure as code Assignment 1 #
+# DHCP Log Automation Reporting Tool #
 ## Project Scope ##

 The goal of this project is to write a simple log file process for DHCP logs from a production server Ubuntu based on client networks including CCTV.